Nursing services in Galway ‘face closure’ due to staff shortages

 However, it said the service was facing four vacancies due to maternity leave, resignation and reassignments.

 It said the HSE was refusing to fill these posts.
-The HSE has been asked for a comment.
+The HSE’s Community Healthcare West said on Monday it was aware of the shortage of nursing cover in the Ballinasloe and Portumna areas.

+“We are currently working on a plan that will provide an increased level of nursing cover,” it said .

 The union said local public health nurses as well their managers and the INMO notified the HSE that that the service would be forced to shut on Friday, November 15th, unless the vacant posts were filled.